spencermountain/compromise/README.markdown

 **nlp_comprimise** is a quick and light Natural-Language-Processing library in javascript that is small enough to be used in the browser, and quick enough and run on keypress.

-It trades the 'last 15%' accuracy for speed, slightness, and ease-of-use.
-It's a single javascript file that's smaller than jQuery, with results in the mid-80% range.
+It uniquely trades the 'last 15%' accuracy for speed, slightness, and ease-of-use.
 You can roll it into anything, without thinking, and get competitive results.
-No training, no configuring, no python. under 50k.
+No training, no configuring, no prolog.

+Instead, it's a single javascript file that's smaller than jQuery, with results in the mid-80% range.

 [demo](https://s3.amazonaws.com/spencermounta.in/nlp_comprimise/index.html)

+this library is under active development (April-May 2014)

 #Justification
 A working NLP library can be satisfactory with a breathtaking lightness.